-The United Nations World Tourism Organization (UNWTO) addresses marine litter in the context of the Global Tourism Plastics Initiative.
-The Initiative, launched in January 2020, is led by UNWTO and UNEP in collaboration with the Ellen MacArthur Foundation.
-It provides a global framework for action structured around a common vision and commitments to address the root causes of plastic pollution and drive the tourism sector towards a circular economy of plastics.
-The initiative is aligned with the New Plastics Economy Global Commitment.
-Tourism destinations (governments), businesses and associations can become signatories.
-In July 2020, the initiative released Recommendations for the Tourism Sector to Continue Taking Action on Plastic Pollution During the COVID-19 Recovery119, which call for the alignment of hygiene and health protocols with sustainability criteria.
-Additionally, UNWTO is the lead for the Sustainable Tourism Programme of the One Planet network, 120 an implementation mechanism for SDG 12 on SCP that also contributes to SDGs 13, 14 and 15, respectively on climate action and the protection of marine and terrestrial resources.
+COVID-19 Recovery",119 which call for the alignment of hygiene and health protocols with sustainability criteria.
+Additionally, UNWTO is the lead for the Sustainable Tourism Programme of the One Planet network,120 an implementation mechanism for SDG 12 on SCP that also contributes to SDGs 13, 14 and 15, respectively on climate action and the protection of marine and terrestrial resources.

-The United Nations Office for Project Services (UNOPS) addresses the topic of litter and microplastics in their in-house management and their programmes and projects by applying best practices and innovative solutions of integrated solid waste management.
-The in-house environmental management system encourages the minimization of single-used plastics, while waste management is applied in projects implemented/administered by UNOPS.
+The United Nations Office for Project

+Services (UNOPS) addresses the topic of litter and microplastics in their in-house management and their programmes and projects by applying best practices and innovative solutions of integrated solid waste management.
+The in-house environmental management system encourages the minimization of single-use plastics, while waste management is applied in projects implemented/administered by UNOPS.
 The entity contributes to the reduction of plastic and other waste generation through its corporate principle to have a limited environmental footprint.
 UNOPS has a Health, Safety, Social and Environmental (HSSE) Policy in place, and all programmes, projects and facilities globally are obliged to comply with this policy.
 In addition to environmental policies and guidance set at headquarters, some country offices have developed standard operating procedures at the country level to expand and enhance sustainable practices.
-Measures including prevention of waste generation, the use of alternatives to plastics and inclusive green jobs generation.
+Measures including the prevention of waste generation, the use of alternatives to plastics and inclusive green jobs generation.
 These are mainstreamed in all activities of UNOPS, along with guidance on minimum waste management requirements in line with international standards and best practices in all projects.
 UNOPS also promotes green jobs generation through a shift in recycling activities and collaborates with UN entities on environmental sustainability management.